SuperDude88/TWWHD-Randomizer/README.md

 Playing the randomizer on console requires a Wii U with the Aroma environment and sigpatches.
 A guide for installing Aroma can be found [here](https://wiiu.hacks.guide/#/aroma/getting-started).
 After following the guide, you will need to add [01_sigpatches.rpx](https://github.com/marco-calautti/SigpatchesModuleWiiU/releases) to `sd:/wiiu/environments/aroma/modules/setup`.
 Make sure to read each page of the guide closely, and pay attention to which environment you are booting into.

 #### Using the Homebrew Application
 The patcher requires an accessible version of TWWHD (USA) on your Wii U (digital install or inserted disc).
-If you have a physical copy and discs aren't working yet (expected), you can dump installable files using [wudd](https://github.com/wiiu-env/wudd).
-You must also have 2GB of space available for the randomized channel, either on the console's internal memory or a connected USB storage device (*\*This storage is reserved after first-time set up*).
+Discs have not yet been tested, so you can dump installable files using [wudd](https://github.com/wiiu-env/wudd) if they are not working.
+You must also have 2GB of space available for the randomized channel, either on the console's internal memory or a connected USB storage device (*\*This storage is reserved after first-time setup*).

 Once homebrew is set up, copy the `wwhd_randomizer.wuhb` from the releases page into `sd:/wiiu/apps`.
 Run the app from the home menu to open the patcher.
-A few settings (custom colors and manually-entered seed strings) are not fully available in the console GUI.

 The first time it runs, the patcher will create a home menu channel for the randomized game.
 This can take some time (it needs to transfer all the game data), but only happens once.